ghackebeil/gjh_asl_json/README.rst

 A simple tool providing similar functionality to that of the gjh "solver" distributed with the AMPL Solver Library.
-NLP information is summarized in a JSON formatted output file.
+NLP information is summarized in a JSON-formatted output file.

 Installation
 ~~~~~~~~~~~~